pnp/powerapps-samples/samples/ClockTimePickerComponent/README.md

 ## Summary

-A re-usable component that allows you to select times through a user friendly anddetailed UI.
+A re-usable component that allows you to select times through a user friendly and convinient UI.

 ![Preview](./assets/preview.png)